We are halfway through the evolution

 Therefore, the driving theme will be simple: Do one thing and do it extremely well – and with open access points for other tools to seamlessly interact with.
 This will give decision-makers the necessary flexibility to pick the absolute best for what they intend to do as opposed to some "we have that too" version.

 We are convinced that more vendors will allow access to their tools via public access points, direct integrations, and the provision of APIs.
-Buyers should be making the decision which tool is best for them, not vendors.
+Buyers should be making the decision about which tool is best for them, not vendors.

 Condition 3: Focus on the end-user experience